 There are regular catches reported on fishing forums but I have not seen any monsters come out yet, usually small strap conger.

 When fishing the rocky outcrops to the right hand side of Amlwch Breakwater (when facing the sea) there is a car park just further up than the Copper Kingdom.
+There is plenty of room and it never really has more than a few cars in it.
+It’s only a short walk too, down onto the rocks.

 Road to the parking area is a bit rough but it saves a walk, not many parking spaces available but its seldom used, it is quite close to the waters edge when turning your car around but safe enough if you take your time.